Why are children in Wisconsin required to take standardized assessments?

 Click on a main topic to jump to information below:

-A summative assessment administered during the last 7 weeks of the school year (measuring students’ cumulative progress from the past school year).
-The Wisconsin Forward exam is administered in ELA and mathematics for grades 3-8, in science for grades 4, and 8, and 4, 8, and 10 in social Studies.
-This online assessment will provide a measure of students’ knowledge and skills required to be college- and career-ready.
+The Wisconsin Forward Exam is an online summative assessment (measuring students’ cumulative progress from the past school year) that is administered in ELA and mathematics for grades 3-8, in science for grades 4, and 8, and 4, 8, and 10 in social Studies.
+The Forward Exam provides a measure of students’ knowledge and skills required to be college- and career-ready.

 The DLM™ Alternate Assessment will let students with significant cognitive disabilities show what they know in ways that traditional multiple-choice tests cannot in grades 3-11 in ELA and mathematics, grades 4 and 8-11 in science, and grades 4, 8, and 10 in social studies.
 DLM is an untimed online assessment.
 Each student is administered the test on an individual basis.
 A student may take the test over several days, as long as it is completed within the testing window.
 The total time required to administer the test varies from student to student; however, it is estimated the entire test will take about 2.5 hours to complete.